ocavue/rino/.changeset/sweet-lies-beam.md

 "@rino.app/web": patch
 ---

-Disallow hard breaks in headings
+Improve the behavior when pressing Shift+Enter in headings